Loneknight73/uvmlogfilter/README.md

 * I have tried the program on some logs at work.
 Its performance was not a problem, but the logs were not huge.
   On very big logs it may be unbearably slow.
 A possible solution, in this case, might be to use Spark.
-* The GUI is not very user friendly.
+* The GUI is not particularly user friendly, for example copy/paste of filter subtrees or drag and drop of the same is not supported
 * Error conditions are not checked very thoroughly
-* UVM messages line parsing may fail
+* UVM messages line parsing may fail, if they are not formatted in the standard way

-Please consider that the screenshots above may not correspond to the latest version, and that some functionality may have been added.

 Contributing UVM logs on which the program does not work, or just as an help to test the program is welcome.
+Of course, this is true only if you are allowed by your organization and if the logs do not disclose any sensitive information.